AMR to AAC Converter

 or click to browse

-Complete Guide: AMR to AAC Converter
+What is AMR to AAC Converter?

 The AMR to AAC Converter decodes AMR voice recordings and re-encodes them as AAC.
 AAC is supported by Apple devices, Android, and all modern media players, offering better audio quality than AMR at similar or smaller file sizes.
 All conversion runs in your browser using FFmpeg via WebAssembly.